🍡 mochi

 1. Non-hydrated component + user <svelte:boundary>

 Non-hydrated components don't get an automatic boundary.
-If they can throw during SSR, wrap them in a hand-written <svelte:boundary> yourself — otherwise the throw bubbles up and crashes the whole request.
+If they can throw during SSR, wrap them in a hand-written <svelte:boundary> — otherwise the throw bubbles up and crashes the whole request.

-Caught by user-written boundary: Island error
+Caught by user-written boundary: SSR throw from <ThrowOnSsr (no directive)>

 2. mochi:hydrate — SSR throw (recovery)